-HCC students are not automatically assessed the $78 per semester fee.
+Hawaiʻi Community College students are not automatically assessed the $78 per semester fee.
 However, similar to the Student Health Services fee, those HCC students who do wish to utilize the Student Life Center can opt to pay the fee each semester for access to the facility and programs.
-Payment is made at the Student Life Center front desk..
+Payment is made at the Student Life Center front desk.
 Students must bring a valid HCC student identification card.

-A wide variety of fitness, wellness and recreation programs and activities will be offered at the Center.
-Possible programs and activities include:
+A wide variety of fitness, wellness and recreation programs and activities are offered at the Center.
+Programs and activities include:

 - Strength and weight training

 - Cardio training (using treadmills, stationary bikes, ellipticals, etc.)

 - Other aquatic activities such as water polo and water aerobics

 Visit the Hours of Operations page for more information.

 What is the size of the swimming pool?

 The Olympic-size swimming pool is 50 meters long by 25 yards wide, with depths ranging from about 4 feet to 6.5 feet.